realnikolaj/comsocsci2022group6/Assignment1/G6_Assignment1.md

 ### If you switch the labels of nodes 5 and 6 in Image 2.20a, how does that move change the adjacency matrix?
 And the link list?

-If you switch the labels of nodes 5 and 6, you swap the 5 column with the 6 column, and the 5 row with the 6 row.
+If you swithc the labels of nodes 5 and 6, you swap the 5 column with the 6 column, and the 5 row with the 6 row.
 For the linked list, you swap out every instance of 6 with 5

 ### What kind of information can you not infer from the link list representation of the network that you can infer from the adjacency matrix?

-You can not detect nodes that are disconnected from the rest of the graph in the link list, but you can detect disconnected nodes from the adjacency matrix
+you can not detect nodes that are disconnected from the rest of the graph in the link list, but you can detect disconnected nodes from the adjacency matrix

 ### In the (a) network, how many paths (with possible repetition of nodes and links) of length 3 exist starting from node 1 and ending at node 3?
 And in (b)?